A list of a all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters and more. For the Fuji X100T, X100 and X100s.

 Soft Release Buttons

 Set up your camera with a soft-release button.
-There are so many options out there it’s hard to decide.
+There are so many options that it’s hard to decide on one.

-Here are a few popular ones but there are many options besides these.
-Right now I see a lot of people ordering the 10MM Diameter one probably because they are cheaper, but they do fall off occasionally because they lack a rubber spacer that keeps them from vibrating.
-The Lensmate has rubber spacers but are pricey.
+Here are a few popular ones, but there are many options besides these.
+Right now, I see many people ordering the 10MM Diameter one, probably because it is cheaper.
+However, it occasionally falls off because it lacks a rubber spacer that keeps it from vibrating.
+The Lensmate has rubber spacers, but they are pricey.

 - Lensmate – Anodized Red Lizard

-I bought the Red Lizard but check out more options here
+I bought the Red Lizard, but check out more options here at Amazon

 Body Cases